Recoskie/JDasm/docs/Basics.md

 <br />

 As one can see.
 The singed value for 11 is -5.
-The singed value, for 8 is -8.
-The singed value, for 3 is 3.
+The singed value for 8 is -8.
+The singed value for 3 is 3.

 <br />